Scientists have identified several cannabinoid compounds that could potentially treat colorectal cancer.

 According to the World Cancer Research Fund, colorectal cancer is the “third most common cancer worldwide.”

-This is also the case in the United States, where a national surveillance program has estimated that colorectal cancer accounted for 8.1 percent of all new cancer incidences in 2018.
+This is also the case in the United States, where a national surveillance program has estimated that colorectal cancer accounted for

 For several decades, overall rates of colorectal cancer diagnoses and deaths have been falling steadily in the U.S. Experts attribute this largely to changes in risk factors, more widespread screening, and better treatments.